 Stephens has relied on the accuracy and completeness of the information and financial data provided to Stephens by Veritex and Sovereign and of the other information reviewed by Stephens in connection with the preparation of Stephens' opinion, and its opinion is based upon such information.
 Stephens has not assumed any responsibility for independent verification of the accuracy or completeness of any such information or financial data.
 Management of Veritex has assured Stephens that they are not aware of any relevant information that has been omitted or remains undisclosed to Stephens.
-Stephens has not assumed any responsibility for making or undertaking an independent evaluation or appraisal of any of the assets or liabilities of Veritex or Sovereign; nor has Stephens evaluated the solvency of fair values of Veritex or Sovereign under any laws relating to bankruptcy, insolvency or similar matters.
-Stephens has not assumed any obligation to conduct any physical inspection of the properties or facilities of Veritex or Sovereign.
-Stephens has not reviewed any individual credit files nor has Stephens made an independent evaluation of the adequacy of the allowance for loan losses of Veritex or Sovereign.
+Stephens has not assumed any responsibility for making or undertaking an independent evaluation or appraisal of any of the assets or liabilities of Veritex or Sovereign; nor has Stephens has not assumed any obligation to conduct any physical inspection of the properties or facilities of Veritex or Sovereign.
+Stephens has not reviewed any individual credit files nor has Stephens made an independent evaluation of the allowance for loan losses of Veritex or Sovereign.
 With respect to the financial forecasts prepared by the management of Veritex, including forecasts of potential costs savings and of potential synergies, Stephens has assumed that such financial forecasts have been reasonably prepared and reflect the best currently available estimates and judgments of the management of Veritex as to the future financial performance of Veritex and Sovereign and that the financial results reflected by such projections will be realized as predicted.
 Stephens has also assumed that the representations and warranties contained in the merger agreement and all related documents are true, correct and complete in all material respects.